EHANDBOOK/ehandbook-cb-demos/Demo_EHBCB_DirBased_AUTOSAR_Excerpt/README.md

 ## 🔬 Explore the Output

 * After the build completes, a `Demo_EHBCB_DirBased_AUTOSAR_Excerpt.ehb` file will be created in the `Output` directory.
 * Open the EHANDBOOK file.
-You will find a handbook that contains *only* the software components that were included in the `FlexECU_Dir_AUTOSAR_excerpt` input folder, rather than the full FlexECU system.
+You will find a handbook that contains *only* the software components that were included in the `Input` folder, rather than the full FlexECU system.

 ---